 That’s not to say meta descriptions aren’t important.
 They very much are when it comes to click through rate.
 You’ll want to have a good meta description to stand out from competitors and entice buyers to click onto your website.
 Just don’t make the mistake of thinking you need to focus on keyword optimization in the meta description and end up with one that isn’t attractive to potential buyers.

 These were Flawless Inbound’s Top 5 SEO Mistakes to Avoid.
-Our SEO experts have a lot of experience with SEO, and would be happy to assist your business in perfecting your strategy.
-So, if you have any questions please feel free to contact us for a discovery call at the link below.
+Our SEO experts have a lot of experience with SEO, and would be happy to assist your business in perfecting your marketing growth strategy.